aws-amplify/amplify-js/docs/media/xr_guide.md

 ## Configuration

-To download your scene configuration file, visit <a href="https://console.aws.amazon.com/sumerian/home" target="_blank">Amazon Sumerian console</a>, create/open a scene, and select *Publish* from the the right of the screen.
+To download your scene configuration file, visit <a href="https://console.aws.amazon.com/sumerian/home" target="_blank">Amazon Sumerian console</a>, create/open a scene, and select *Publish* from the top right of the console.
 Add the following code to your application to configure the XR category:

 ```js
 import { XR } from 'aws-amplify';